dutch-translators/Activity-Stats-includes-who-was-here-/README.md

 Activity-Stats-includes-who-was-here
 ===========

-Dutch translation of the Activity Stats (includes "who was here?") extension by combuster
+Dutch translation of the Activity Stats (includes "who was here?") extension by combuster and RMcGirr83

 Installatie
 ===========